nodejs/node/doc/api/fs.md

 3. The reading will begin at the current position.
 If the file size is 10 bytes and if six bytes are already read with this file descriptor, then `readFile()` will return only the rest of the four bytes.

-The `fs.readFile()` function buffers the entire file.
-To minimize memory costs, when possible prefer streaming via `fs.createReadStream()`.

 ## fs.readFileSync(path[, options])
 <!-- YAML